stylepatrick/binance-balance-cosumer/README.md

 ### Telegram Notification
 A scheduler can automatically send the wallet balance via a telegram bot to you.

+### Database Persistent (PostgresDB)
+With the help of JPA Hibernate auto generation, tables and views will be created to store balance data for historical analysis.
+For more details check resources/schema.sql file and BinanceBalance entity.

 ### Tests
 Test resource which checks if the API is secured and the connection to the Binance API works.